Award Cycle: Annual

 Limit on Proposals per PI: An individual may apply for one PRDG per cycle and may be awarded only one PRDG while a postdoctoral scholar at UA.

 Expected Outcomes: Award recipients must provide a summary (250 word maximum) of their accomplishments associated with the PRDG funding.
-This will be due no more than three months after the training/project is completed.
+This will be due no more than one month after the training/project is completed.

-This is a stand-alone solicitation, the RDI Proposal Preparation Guide does not apply to this opportunity.
+This is a stand-alone solicitation, the RII Proposal Preparation Guide does not apply to this opportunity.

 2. Review Criteria: Reviews will be based on:

-- Overall merit of the proposal for advancing the applicant’s research skills, independence, and career goals
+- Overall merit of the proposal for advancing the applicant’s independence and career goals

 - Letter of support from the primary mentor